Tip.It!

 The location is marked on your minimap by a yellow asterisk.
 The Ticket vendor is a bobbing box surrounded by velvet ropes - click it to get your circus ticket and be transported to the centre ring!

-Circus Ticket Vendor
+Circus Ticket Box

 Equipment.
 You do not need to bring anything to perform at the circus - all equipment is provided.
 However, Jagex states that costumes will excite the audience, leading to better rewards.